moneybutton/yours-core/README.md

 ```
 ...then save a file and the tests will run.

-To run only the browser tests:
+To run the server and use the app:
 ```
-npm run serve
+npm run serve-testnet
 ```

 This will serve the files, run the PeerJS rendezvous server, and run a
 browser-sync proxy server that will automatically refresh your browser when the
 files change.
+(If for some reason you wish to run in dangerous mainnet mode
-You can then access the tests at:
+instead, replace 'testnet' for 'mainnet' above).
+You can then access the tests
+at:

 ```
 http://localhost:3040/tests.html